 |Lost||9 Feb 1943|

-HMS Erica (Lt.
-Adrian Charles Cuthbert Seligman, RNR) was escorting a convoy from Benghazi to Alexandria when she struck a mine and sank off Derna in position 32º48'N, 21º10'E. There were some casualties but none fatal.
+HMS Erica (Lt.Cdr.
+John Douglas Hayes, DSO, RN) was escorting a convoy from Benghazi to Alexandria when she struck a mine and sank off Derna in position 32º48'N, 21º10'E. There were some casualties but none fatal.
 The crew was picked up HMS Southern Maid.
-Ironically the mine field had been laid in July 1941 by the British minelaying submarine HMS Rorqual.
+Most likely the mine she hit was one of the minefield laid on 21 July 1940 by the British minelaying submarine HMS Rorqual.

 Commands listed for HMS Erica (K 50)

-Please note that we're still working on this section.
+Please note that we're still working on this section

 |1||Lt.Cdr.
 William Cecil Riley, RNR||3 Aug 1940||Jul 1942|

 |2||T/Lt.
 Adrian Charles Cuthbert Seligman, RNR||Jul 1942||Feb 1943|

 You can help improve our commands section

 Click here to Submit events/comments/updates for this vessel.

 Please use this if you spot mistakes or want to improve this ships page.